avocode/avocode/sketch-plugin.md

 ### 3.0.0-prerelease3 (January 11, 2016)
 - you can now change project of already synced documents
-- faster extension loading
+- faster plugin loading
 - added new succes state after the syncing is complete
 - Sketch Beta support
 - detect plugin framework collision and prevent from running in that case (if you run old one in the same Sketch session)

 ### 3.0.0-prerelease2 (December 1, 2015)
 - hide social login.
-When we release the plugin, Avocode App will login the extension for you
+When we release the plugin, Avocode App will login the plugin for you
 - fixed aspect ratio of artboard thumbnails
 - when you update document, artboards you synced in the past will be preserved
 - build is about 40% smaller